bbbbbMatrix/ManiTaskGen/docs/ReadMe.md

 This is the official repository for the ManiTaskGen project.
-It Includes instructions for downloading and running the ManiTaskGen benchmark.
+It Includes instructions on dataset downloading, environment setting up and commands for ManiTaskGen benchmarks and agent finetuning pipelines.

-## Overview

-This codebase contains a universal task generation framework for ManiSkill-style scenes, facilitating both benchmarking and improvement of embodied decision-making agents.